 A Japanese is naked!

-All who thought that unusual holidayspeace - the lot of temperamental southerners, do not know about the day of a naked man.
-This holiday will please the lovers of male striptease.
-And the most amazing thing is that this holiday is taking place in Japan.
-The country has low-key men and obedient women.
-But after all, we are talking about unusual holidays, and therefore - down with stereotypes!
-This holiday takes place on the frostiest day of February, and everything would be fine, but men on this day have to run almost naked through the streets, take an ice shower and make a circle in one loincloth around the temple.
-One comfort: the prudent Japanese solder their naked heroes hot sake and do not allow to stand idle.
-After all the ablutions in the icy water, real fights are arranged.
-"Hot Japanese guys" converge on an improvised tatami and compete who is who.
-Still, the closeness to Russia-Mother for the Japanese was not in vain!
-At midnight, all those who decided to take part in Hadaka Matsuri, and this is the name of this festival, gather at the door of the temple to receive the amulet that the priests throw out into the crowd.
-After that, the holiday enters its apogee.
-A crowd of men in loincloths goes out into the street with cries and songs, in this crowd among the half-dressed men one is absolutely naked, and it is to him that he needs to be touched "for good luck."
-Of course, if you are lucky enough to find him in a crowd of thousands, you can already consider yourself a rare lucky woman. unusual world holidays
+All those who thought that the holidays were unusualworld - the lot of temperamental southerners, do not know about the day of the naked man.
+This holiday will appeal to lovers of male striptease.
+And the most surprising thing is that this holiday is held in Japan.
+In the country of reserved men and obedient women.
+But we are talking about unusual holidays, and therefore - down with stereotypes!
+This holiday is held on the coldest day of February, and everything would be fine, but on this day men have to run almost naked through the streets, take an ice-cold shower and make a circle in one loincloth around the temple.
+One consolation: the prudent Japanese give their naked heroes hot sake to drink and do not let them stand idle.
+After all the ablutions in icy water, real fights are arranged.
+"Hot Japanese guys" meet on an improvised tatami and compete, who will win.
+Still, the proximity to Mother Russia was not in vain for the Japanese!
+At midnight, everyone who has decided to take part in the Hadaka Matsuri, as this festival is called, gathers at the doors of the temple to receive an amulet, which the priests throw into the crowd.
+After this, the festival reaches its climax.
+A crowd of men in loincloths goes out into the street shouting and singing, and in this crowd of half-naked men, one is completely naked, and it is he who must be touched "for good luck".
+Of course, if you are lucky enough to find him in a crowd of thousands, you can already consider yourself a rare lucky woman.

 Playing snowballs in Spanish